opencobra/cobrapy/INSTALL.md

 Generally, installation should follow these steps:

-1. Install cobrapy (either the stable or the development version).
+1. Install cobrapy (either the stable, development, or hacking version).
 2. Install an appropriate solver
 3. Install optional dependencies
 4. Test your installation